 Because this is the first time you've saved the file after adding new layers, you should see the Photoshop Format Options dialog box, with the Maximize Compatibility check box already activated.
-It's a good idea to leave this check box always selected so files will be compatible with other CS3 applications and with other versions of Photoshop.
+It's a good idea to leave this check box selected so your files will be compatible with other CS4 applications and other versions of Photoshop.